 This may or may not be important depending on your country's rules and regulations.
 Please check the requirements.

-- Once the app is created, you should be able to see it on the list of available projects.
+Once the project is created, you should see it on the list of available projects.

-4. Scroll down to Your apps and select the Android app.
+8. Scroll down to Your apps and select the app: Android and/or iOS.